zxphyrx/highway/app/views/overview/starter-projects.md

 *Starter projects will automatically count for points once approved.
 Submission instructions are on their relative websites*

+You can only do a starter project once, sorry!

 ---

 ## Hackpad - 4 points